apache/nuttx/configs/esp32-core/README.txt

     CONFIG_DEBUG_SYMBOLS=y
     CONFIG_ESP32CORE_RUN_IRAM=y

-  I also made this change which will eliminate all attempts to re-configure serial.
-It will just use the serial settings as they were left by the
+  I also made this change configuration which will eliminate all attempts to re-configure serial.
+It will just use the serial settings as they were left by the bootloader:
-  bootloader:

-    diff --git a/arch/xtensa/src/common/xtensa.h b/arch/xtensa/src/common/xtensa.h
-    index 422ec0b..8707d7c 100644
-    --- a/arch/xtensa/src/common/xtensa.h
-    +++ b/arch/xtensa/src/common/xtensa.h
-    @@ -60,7 +60,7 @@
-     #undef  CONFIG_SUPPRESS_INTERRUPTS     /* DEFINED: Do not enable interrupts */
-     #undef  CONFIG_SUPPRESS_TIMER_INTS     /* DEFINED: No timer */
-     #undef  CONFIG_SUPPRESS_SERIAL_INTS    /* DEFINED: Console will poll */
-    -#undef  CONFIG_SUPPRESS_UART_CONFIG    /* DEFINED: Do not reconfigure UART */
-    +#define CONFIG_SUPPRESS_UART_CONFIG  1 /* DEFINED: Do not reconfigure UART */
-     #define CONFIG_SUPPRESS_CLOCK_CONFIG 1 /* DEFINED: Do not reconfigure clocking */
-     #undef  CONFIG_DUMP_ON_EXIT            /* DEFINED: Dump task state on exit */
+    CONFIG_SUPPRESS_UART_CONFIG=y

   Start OpenOCD: